EU privacy watchdogs keep open mind on new U.S. data pact

 By Julia Fioretti

-That came as a relief to businesses from Alphabet Inc's Google (GOOGL.O) to Microsoft (MSFT.O) to Apple (AAPL.O) who have been mired in legal uncertainty over cross-border data transfers that are crucial to modern business since an EU court ruling last year.

-The previous such data transfer framework, Safe Harbour, was struck down by the EU's top court last October on the grounds that it allowed U.S. agents too much access to Europeans' data.
+The previous such framework, Safe Harbour, was struck down by the EU's top court last October on the grounds that it allowed U.S. agents too much access to Europeans' data.

 The new EU-U.S. Privacy Shield will allow companies to transfer personal data from the EU to the United States - from human resources information to individual browsing histories to hotel bookings.

-Since Safe Harbour was struck down, thousands of companies were forced to switch to more cumbersome mechanisms for legally transferring Europeans' data to the United States.
+Since Safe Harbour was struck down, thousands of companies including Alphabet Inc's Google and Microsoft , have been mired in legal limbo, forcing them to rely on more cumbersome mechanisms for legally transferring Europeans' data to the United States.

 Revelations three years ago from former U.S. intelligence contractor Edward Snowden of mass U.S. surveillance practices caused political outrage in Europe and stoked mistrust of big U.S. tech companies.